galex/galex.github.io/_posts/2024-03-28-process-death-is-the-rule-not-the-exception.md

 ## How to find out Process Death issues?

-To find out if your app suffers from poor **state restoration** management, depending on how extreme you are allowed to be at your company, trigger a fatal/non-fatal crash/log event for each parameter in each screen which it depends on, directly or indirectly:
+To find out if your app suffers from poor **state restoration** management, depending on how extreme you are allowed to be at your company, I suggest triggering a fatal (or non-fatal) crash, or at least a log event for each parameter in each screen which it depends on, directly or indirectly:
 ```kotlin
 override fun onCreate(savedInstanceState: Bundle?) {
   super.onCreate(savedInstanceState)